rodrigorosalesa/Tennis-Big-Three/README.md

 <img src="images\q5_serve_surfaces.png" alt="Serve Statistics by surface played" width="700"/>

-As we were expecting, probability of winning a point after a successful serve varies in accordance to the speed of the surface, for clay in decreases between 2-3% and for grass it incremented between 1 and 3%, Roger Federer maintained the status as the best server of the three regardless of the court surface.
+As we were expecting, probability of winning a point after a successful serve varies in accordance to the speed of the surface, for clay it decreased between 2-3% and for grass incremented between 1 and 3%, Roger Federer maintained the status as the best server of the three regardless of the court surface.

 As important as the serve is, there are other important factors that can alter the outcome of the match, for example the physical condition of the player, ground strokes, volleys, mentally strength, etc. I included the W-L Ratio of their career by surface to understand how good players are in each surface.
 Nadal has a 91.05% W-L ratio on Clay and he posses the longest win streak in a single surface with 81 matches won between 2005 and 2007.
 Djokovic best W-L ratio is on hard courts with 84.71% and Federer on Grass with 87.78%.